-The tenant has a right to write the complaint letter to the owner or the building management who is responsible for taking care of the building.
-The landlords or administration should take the complaint letter seriously so that the issue faced by residents of the building can be avoided.
+A tenant has the right to write a complaint letter to the owner or the building management, who is responsible for taking care of the building.
+The landlords or administration should take the complaint letter seriously so that the issue faced by residents of the building can be resolved.

 This type of complaint letter is written by the tenant to the manager of the building.
 The basic purpose of writing this complaint letter is to draw the attention of the management to something that is causing inconvenience for the tenant.

-Moreover, this letter also serves the purpose of request letter where you request the tenant to do some repair work.
+Moreover, this letter also serves the purpose of a request letter, where you request that the tenant do some repair work.

 - The complaint letter is not written to friends or any family member, it is better to be formal in the choice of words.
 Try not to add emotional statements in the complaint letter.
 If you want to tell the reader the facts about the building, use a polite tone.